SoftwareDesignLab/ArCode/README.md

 For other citation formats please follow this [link](https://doi.org/10.5281/zenodo.4581116).

-Moreover, you may find more technical details about ArCode from its [technical paper](https://arxiv.org/abs/2102.08372).
+Moreover, you may find more technical details about ArCode from its [technical paper] published as a proceeding of ICSA21 (https://ieeexplore.ieee.org/abstract/document/9426773).

 # What is ArCode?
 ArCode is a tool for analyzing programs written in Java, finding how APIs of a framework are being used in those programs, and providing recommendations on either how to correct possible API misuses or how to complete an incomplete program (w.r.t.
 APIs of that framework).